Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Simulation

-We conduct simulations to demonstrate the performance of our proposed $\textit{GS knockoff}$ method under various data settings.
-We first test the effect of varied signal sparsity levels of the mutual signals $s_0$ and the non-mutual signals ($s_k, ~\text{for}~ k \in [K]$) in the following cases: 1. $s_1=s_2=0$; 2. $s_1=s_2 \neq 0$; 3. $s_1=0, s_2 \neq 0$.
-Next, we study the effect of the within-group feature correlations $\rho_k$, and the ratio between the between-group correlations and within-group correlations $\gamma_k$.
-We consider two scenarios for the signal strengths: (1) both directions and strengths of the mutual signals are the same among the $K$ datasets, and (2) only the directions of the mutual signals are the same but the signal strengths are different among the $K$ datasets.
-More details on the simulation settings can be found in Appendix \ref{app:sim}.
+We run {$500$} simulations under each of the following data settings.
+We first vary the signal sparsity levels of the mutual signals among K datasets ($s_0$), the number of groups of signals specifically for the $k$-th dataset ($s_k, ~\text{for}~ k \in [K]$), the number of groups of mutual signals in two datasets ($s_{ij}$, $i$-th and $j$-th datasets), { three datasets ($s_{ijo}$, $i$-th, $j$-th, and $o$-th datasets), four datasets ($s_{ijop}$, and $i$-th, $j$-th, $o$-th and $p$-th datasets).} We also vary the within-group feature correlations $\rho_k$, and the ratio between the between-group correlations and within-group correlations $\gamma_k$.
+To validate the distribution of generating knockoffs, rather than assessing each group of predictors individually, we apply the Chi-square test to examine the symmetry of the filter statistics W distribution.
+More details on the data generation, simulation settings, {and validation of knockoffs} are provided in Web Appendix E.